origin-space/originui/utils.md

 },
 ```

 After completing these steps, Origin UI components are ready to use in your project.
-Some components (e.g., number inputs, date pickers, time pickers, phone number inputs) may require additional libraries.
-Refer to the comments at the top of each component file for specific setup instructions.